Aliases for PDXP Gene

 GeneCards Summary for PDXP Gene

-PDXP (Pyridoxal (Pyridoxine, Vitamin B6) Phosphatase) is a Protein Coding gene.
+PDXP (Pyridoxal Phosphatase) is a Protein Coding gene.
 Diseases associated with PDXP include laurence-moon syndrome.
-Among its related pathways are Cytoskeletal Signaling and Metabolism.
-GO annotations related to this gene include phosphoprotein phosphatase activity and phosphoserine phosphatase activity.
+Among its related pathways are Metabolism and Vitamin B6 metabolism.
+GO annotations related to this gene include magnesium ion binding and phosphoprotein phosphatase activity.
 An important paralog of this gene is PGP.

 UniProtKB/Swiss-Prot for PDXP Gene